Skip to main content

 Back

-How to Perform - Seated Towel Row
+How to Perform the Seated Towel Row

 1. Sit on a mat with your legs extended in front of you and place a folded towel around your feet, gripping each end firmly with your hands.